Mother In Law Suite: 8 Key Things To Consider Before Adding a New Space

 It will have things that a traditional apartment does, like a bedroom, bathroom, living space, and a full kitchen.

-Additionally, a mother-in-law suite is an excellent option for those that want to have a rental property or an additional space for guests or family members to stay in.
+Additionally, a mother-in-law suite is an excellent option for those who want to have a rental property or an additional space for guests or family members to stay in.

 1. Zoning Laws